electronstudio/pygame-zero-book/chapters/5_more_games.md

 \newpage

-## Array lists
+## Lists

-We introduced arrays in Program~\ref{code:arrays}.
+We introduced lists in Program~\ref{code:arrays}.

-In this game, we create an empty array *[]* and use a loop to fill it with aliens.
+In this game, we create an empty list *[]* and use a loop to fill it with aliens.

-We again use loops to draw all the aliens and move all the aliens in the array.
+We again use loops to draw all the aliens and move all the aliens in the list.

-When the mouse is clicked we add a new alien to the array.
+When the mouse is clicked we add a new alien to the list.

 \begin{codelisting}
-\codecaption{Array lists are useful in games!}
+\codecaption{Lists are useful in games!}
-\label{code:arrays}
+\label{code:arrays2}
 <<(programs/21_arrays.py)
 \end{codelisting}

 * Go back to a previous game (e.g. Program~\ref{code:collisions})
-  make an array of bullets that move up the screen.
-When the player presses the spacebar to shoot, add a new bullet to the array.
+  and add a list of bullets that move up the screen.
+When the player presses the spacebar to shoot, add a new bullet to the list.

 \pagebreak